ask616/kiko-minus/README.md

 Or install it yourself as:

     $ gem install kiko-minus

+Finally, make sure to follow the directions [below](https://github.com/ask616/kiko-minus#pagination) to enable pagination on your home page.

 ## Contents
 kiko-minus has an assortment of components to minimize additional needed configuration, so that all you need to do is add your posts to `_posts/` and be ready to go.